 Q: What is total body photography?
 A: Total body photography is a way of photographing a person to make sure that most or all of their skin is captured in a consistent and reproducible manner.
 It is a procedure recognized by the National Institutes of Health (NIH) to be effective in monitoring moles and skin lesions over time.
 SkinIO total body photography starts with a set of 13 photos of the front, back, left and right of your head, torso and legs.
 It may also involve photographing your feet and hands.
 You will need to be unclothed (to the extent you feel comfortable) for the regions you wish to have photographed.

 Q: What does SkinIO do for me?
 A: According to the Skin Cancer Foundation, 70-80% of melanomas appear as new spots on the skin while the other 20-30% arise from changes to existing moles.
-With just an iPad, SkinIO creates a digital skin health record for you that allows you and your doctor to better monitor your moles over time.
+Normal skin exams are not able to track these changes on your skin because they can only evaluate a single point in time.
+With just an iPad, SkinIO creates a digital skin health record for you that allows you and your doctor to look for suspicious moles AND better monitor your moles over time.

 Q: Does SkinIO tell me if something is skin cancer?
 A: No. SkinIO is not diagnostic; we are an imaging and monitoring system for your skin.
 If you notice anything of concern on your skin at any time, you should always contact your doctor immediately.

 Q: What is the value of SkinIO?
-A: It takes about 5 minutes to have your photos taken with SkinIO.
+A: It takes a few minutes to have your photos taken with SkinIO.
 Once your photos are taken, they will be encrypted, securely processed, and available for your doctor to use during your skin exam or for you to use as you check your skin on your own.
-By creating your visual skin health record, you will have confidence in next steps and monitoring your skin moving forward.
+By creating your skin health record, you will have confidence in next steps and monitoring your skin moving forward.

 Q: You said that photos are processed.
 What does that mean?
 A: SkinIO automatically identifies and tracks the moles and other lesions on your skin.
 This allows for changes on your skin to be tracked over time, and will also give your doctor additional information about your skin as you are examined.